Contemporary Architecture in India & the Buildings You Should See

 Architect: Anupama Kundoo

 The Wall House is located on the outskirts of the Auroville township in Tamil Nadu.
-The house stands on the forefront technological innovation, questioning the basic use of the residential programme.
-The house is built by architect of great international renown, Anupama Kundoo.
+The house, built by architect of great international renown, Anupama Kundoo, and stands on the forefront of technological innovation, questioning the basic use of the residential programme.
 The house seamlessly accommodates the daily needs of living while also being capable of expanding itself to accommodate guests.
 It consciously uses old and eco materials and local craftsmanship, implemented with new techniques.

 A few more projects that are worth noting and are due for completion in the near future are: